| Availability: | |

 | Save money | About 50% cheaper than steel fibers — more budget left for what matters. |

-| Corrosion Resistance | Holds up in damp or chemically harsh places like basements and kitchens. |
+| Corrosion Resistance | Holds up in damp or chemically harsh environments, such as basements and kitchens. |

 | Lightweight Design | At just 0.91 g/cm³, it reduces your structure's weight. |